fskelly/www-fskelly-com/content/blog/cloud/2022/create-ssh-keys-powershell/index.md

 $pubKey = get-content -Path $pubKeyPath
 $pubKey
 ```

+Example output from $pubkey below, this is what you need to copy and paste within the Azure Portal when creating a Linux VM.

+{{< figure src="/images/blogImages/2022/openssh-powershell/ssh-key-example.jpg" alt="ssh-key-example" height="300" width="900" >}}

 If you want to use this key with an existing, you can. :smile: .
 We can perform a task similar to ssh-copy-id.
 Update the ***$destinationIp*** as needed.